higorrb/CardGame-Roguelike-Documentation/README.md

 # CardGame-Roguelike-Documentation

-RPG Card Game Prototype (Work in Progress)

-This project is a technical study developed using the Godot Engine and GDScript.
-The primary goal is to build a functional turn-based combat system inspired by deckbuilders, focusing on modular architecture and robust system logic.

-RPG Card Game Prototype (Work in Progress)
+Card Game Prototype (Work in Progress)

 This project is a technical study developed using the Godot Engine and GDScript.
 The primary goal is to build a functional turn-based combat system inspired by deckbuilders, focusing on modular architecture and robust system logic.